COSC481W-2025Winter/KeepOrDelete/DEPLOYMENT.md

 So the project has some new feature(s) and you want to deploy a new release!
 Here's how:

 1. Increment the version number in `package.json`.
 Optionally consult [Semantic Versioning guidelines](https://semver.org/), or just make one of the numbers bigger.

+> [!WARNING]
+> For reliable results, delete any preexisting \[drafted] releases with the same name as the new version number.

 2. Commit the version change with `git commit`.
 3. Create a tag on the new commit with a name identical to the new version number, e.g. `git tag 1.1.0`.
 4. Push the commit with `git push`.